Korova (Liverpool): Fire

 On 17 April 2010, 60 firefighters fought a major blaze, which occurred in a solicitors office located above Korova.
 The severity of the fire saw the first and second floors of the solicitor's collapse with Korova itself suffering significant water damage.
 Due to the structural instability of the above floors, it was expected that the venue will remain closed for the foreseeable future, although promoters stated at the time that the venue will reopen as soon as possible.
 It was announced that Korova would be reopening in September 2013 by a copycat business.
 Many visitors were unhappy with its revival.

 Live music

-Numerous bands have performed live concerts in Korova including: The LP, The Little Flames, Alterkicks, Hot Club de Paris, The Sunshine Underground, The Robocop Kraus, Simian Mobile Disco, The Wombats, Hot Chip, Loka, Paul Epworth, Djs Are Not Rockstars, Adult, White Rose Movement, Battant, The Pistolas, Rumble Strips, Fujiya & Miyagi, Doloroso, The Shortwave Set, The Long Blondes, Panico, The Spinto Band, The Kooks, Fields, Idiot Pilot, The Whip, Brooklyn, The KBC, Neils Children, Cutting Pink With Knives, Frank Turner, Rolo Tomassi, Japandroids, The Noisettes, Jeffrey & Jack Lewis, The Virgin Tears, The Juan Maclean, Ladytron, 2manydjs, Reverend and the Makers, CSS, The Rascals, Vivian Girls, Chromeo, dan le sac vs Scroobius Pip, Health and Friendly Fires, Death of a Film Star.
+Numerous bands have performed live concerts in Korova including: The Little Flames, Alterkicks, Hot Club de Paris, The Sunshine Underground, The Robocop Kraus, Simian Mobile Disco, The Wombats, Hot Chip, Paul Epworth, Djs Are Not Rockstars, Adult, White Rose Movement, The Rumble Strips, Fujiya & Miyagi, The Shortwave Set, The Long Blondes, Pánico, The Spinto Band, The Kooks, Fields, Idiot Pilot, The Whip, The KBC, Neils Children, Frank Turner, Rolo Tomassi, Japandroids, The Noisettes, Jeffrey & Jack Lewis, The Juan Maclean, Ladytron, 2manydjs, Reverend and the Makers, CSS, The Rascals, Vivian Girls, Chromeo, dan le sac vs Scroobius Pip, Health, and Friendly Fires.